aswinchari/NetworkControl/README.md

 ## Organising Data

 The extracted connectomes were assembled as structures in Matlab v2020b using the scripts **ExtractConnectomes.m** and **LoadConnectomes.m**.
 Following this, the weighted degree, average and modal controllabilities for each node in each patient were calculated using the script **CalculateControllabilities.m**.
-These final data files with the connectivity matrices and controllabilities for each subject is avaiable within each group folder (Controls, Patients and VNS).
+These final data files with the connectivity matrices and controllabilities for each subject is avaiable within each group folder (Controls, Patients, PostopPatients and VNS).

 ## Main Analyses